orboan-docker/dcsss-mariadb/README.md

 password: iaw

-You can change them in container-files/config/init/create_user.sh
+You can change them using USER and PASSWORD environment variables.

 ## Usage